DataMiningLab/datamininglab.github.io/member.md

 permalink: /member/
 ---

-Members of Data Mining Lab
+This ismembers of Data Mining Lab
 You can see live demo [here](https://aweekj.github.io/Kiko-plus).
 This theme is inspired by [Kiko](http://github.com/gfjaru/Kiko) theme.

 ## Features